 What Is "Wastewater Pretreatment"?

 The term "pretreatment" means the treatment of wastewater by commercial and industrial facilities to remove harmful pollutants before being discharged to a sewer system under the control of a publicly owned treatment works (POTWs).
-"Pretreatment" is defined in Title 40 Code of Federal Regulations (40 CFR) Subsection 403.
+"Pretreatment" is also defined in Title 40 Code of Federal Regulations (40 CFR) Subsection 403.

 Objectives of the Pretreatment Program